hlship/threaded-conversation/README.md

 This excludes unlikely quips -- by default, a quip is unlikely if it changes the thread of conversation away from the current quip.

-In addition, dubious quips (see below) and quips that the player recollects are never mentioned.
+In addition, dubious quips (see below) and quips that the player recollects are never suggested.

 ## Recollection